Skip to main content

 • All areas of newly designed facilities and altered portions of facilities shall comply with accessibility requirements, including all services provided outside of the building, on sidewalks and parking lots, in patios, etc.

 • At least one accessible route shall be provided within the site from accessible parking spaces and accessible passenger drop-off and loading zones, public streets and sidewalks, and public transportation stops to the accessible building or facility entrance they serve.
-This means that persons with mobility impairments shall be able to access the outdoor facilities by an accessible route from the location they arrive on the site, from the public right of way and accessible parking spaces.
+This means that persons with mobility impairments shall be able to access the outdoor facilities by an accessible route from the location they arrive on the site, from the public right-of-way and accessible parking spaces.

 • At least one accessible route shall connect accessible buildings, accessible facilities, accessible elements, and accessible spaces that are on the same site.
 This means that an accessible route shall be provided from the outdoor facility to the building entrance and the toilet facilities.